SapirBashan/minesweeper/README.md

 - **Victory**: Successfully reveal all non-mine cells to emerge victorious.
 - **Defeat**: Revealing a mine ends the game.

-This project is licensed under the [MIT License](LICENSE), granting users the freedom to use, modify, and distribute the software within the stipulated terms.

----

 This detailed README provides an extensive overview of the React Minesweeper game, highlights its features, showcases the code structure, and demonstrates your proficiency as a developer.
 Feel free to tailor it further by adding more specific